-This setting allows MIDI Controller messages to be changed so that they apply to a different controller.
-In this example two controller messages have been remapped at the input on USB 1, port "DIN 1", MIDI Channel 1.
+This setting allows MIDI Controller messages to a different controller message.
+In this example two controller messages have been remapped at the input on USB 1 / port "DIN 1", MIDI Channel 1.
 Modulation wheel messages are being used to control volume and foot pedal messages are being used to control expression.